alosadagrande/tekton-dpdk/blog.md

 Finally, create the proper RBAC configuration so that the `EventListener` Pod can read all Tekton Triggers resources so that it can know what to do with each event.
 The [RBAC](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-triggers/rbac.yaml) file assigns the Role to the `pipeline` service account.

-A [Route](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-triggers/route.yaml) must be exposed as well, so that the remote Git repository can send events to our Development OpenShift cluster.
+A [Route](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-triggers/route.yaml) must be exposed as well so that the remote Git repository can send events to our Development OpenShift cluster.
 Apply it in the proper namespace.

 ## Validation